inria-emeraude/son/web/docs/lectures/lecture1.md

 ### Installing `teensyduino`

 `Teensyduino` can be installed on Macintosh, Linux or Windows systems.
-We recommend that you install it on your own machine, however it is also installed on TC machines.

 The installation procedure can be found on the PJRC website (note that it slightly varies between platforms): <https://www.pjrc.com/teensy/td_download.html>

 After this, clone the SON GitHub repository: <https://github.com/inria-emeraude/son>

 Finally, copy the `examples/teensy/libraries/mydsp` (which contains a basic audio DSP library prepared for this course) folder from the course repo in `$ARDUINOPATH/libraries`

-### Getting Started on TC Machines

-Arduino is installed in `/opt/arduino-1.8.19` on TC machines.
-Launching Arduino is done simply by typing the command `arduino` in a command line shell.
-However, the `mydsp` library must be made available to the Arduino software.
-For that, you have to select a directory for additional Arduino library, for instance `/home/mylogin/Arduino` and indicate it to arduino by writing the directory path in `file->preference->sketchbook location`.
-Then copy the `mydsp` directory in the `/home/mylogin/Arduino` folder.

 ### Hello World